 These days, the topic of energy efficiency is a hot one.
-Not only does being more energy efficient help the environment as a whole, but it also can help your pocket book each month.
+Not only does being more energy-efficient help the environment as a whole, but it also can help your pocketbook each month.
 Energy costs – whether it be gas, electricity, or other forms – are at all-time highs.
-By increasing your energy efficiency through driving a car with better MPG or making your home more efficient can be a great help when trying to pay the bills.
+Increasing your energy efficiency by driving a car with better MPG or making your home more efficient can be a great help when trying to pay the bills.

 Basically, for a roof to be energy efficient, it needs to do a good job of blocking the heat out instead of absorbing it.
 When a roof absorbs heat, that warmth is transferred into the air inside the building radiantly, and pretty soon the entire interior has gotten much warmer.
 A roof that bounces the sunlight off and reflects the heat back out into the atmosphere will do a much better job of protecting the home or business from hot air.

-Roofs that have reflectivity such as white TPO, PVC and Elastomeric Coatings are the best.
-Cool roofing is probably the most popular and effective energy efficient roof for commercial properties in Arizona.
-With so many years in the business, Jim Brown and Son are the EXPERTS in cool roofing in AZ.
+Roofs that have reflectivities such as white TPO, PVC, and Elastomeric Coatings are the best.
+Cool roofing is probably the most popular and effective energy-efficient roof for commercial properties in Arizona.
+With so many years in the business, Jim Brown and Son Roofing are the EXPERTS in cool roofing in AZ.

 Another good choice for energy efficiency is a concrete tile roof.
-The tiles are very resistant to all kinds of weather, and do a good job of blocking the heat out.
-While not as reflective as cool roofs, the concrete tiles don’t get very hot themselves, so they don’t radiate the heat into the building like some other materials will.
-Another bonus to concrete tile roofing is that the tiles are often warrantied for 50 years or more, and the tiles can have extra reflective coating painted onto them for even more sun blocking power.
+The tiles are very resistant to all kinds of weather and do a good job of blocking the heat out.
+While not as reflective as cool roofs, the concrete tiles don’t get very hot themselves, so they don’t radiate the heat into the building as some other materials will.
+Another bonus to concrete tile roofing is that the tiles are often warrantied for 50 years or more, and the tiles can have extra reflective coating painted onto them for even more sun-blocking power.

 Asphalt shingles, one of the most common forms of roofing found all throughout the country, is one of the least effective from an energy efficiency standpoint.
 The asphalt material soaks up the heat, and radiates it to the inside of the home or business.
 While shingles are generally the least expensive roofing option on the market, it is best to make sure your attic is properly insulated.